 Reasons to Rebrand

 Honestly, there is no shortage of reasons to rebrand when you consider the unique needs of companies, both large, small, and somewhere in between.
 But there are a few central considerations driving the majority of rebranding missions.
-According to Matt Hunckler’s, “The Top 4 Reasons Why It’s Time to Rebrand Your Company,” the following are the most critical, and, in the case of Cast Iron Content, we can check all four…
+According to Matt Hunckler’s, “The Top 4 Reasons Why It’s Time to Rebrand Your Company,” the following are the most critical, and, in the case of Waypoint Writing, we can check all four…

 The Company Launches a New Product

 Sure, we’re not selling a product, per se, but a service.
 However, when the company was initially founded last March, the focus was somewhat restricted to content creation via copywriting.
 However, as the network grew, so did the potential to expand the menu of services to include options like videography, graphic design, social media, and email marketing – to name a few key enhancements.

 In part, thanks to Reason #1, when we expanded our network, thereby launching new products, our mission changed.
 The focus evolved from a tag-team approach to a more strategic collaboration, involving more people, skills, and targeted planning.
 Now, rather than offering to “turn up the heat on your brand,” our collaborative team invites prospective clients to “let us structure your story.”

 Your Customers’ Needs Changed